prakharbhatt09/SensorSystem/docs/README_E.md

 # Examples
 1. The three Bytes "00 01 23" represents a message from Temperature Sensor.
 The first two Bytes tell us that it's a message from the Temperature Sensor, and "23" is the Temperature measurement in degrees Celsius.
-2. For the Bytesequence "01 03 03 00", the first two Bytes tell us that it's a message from the temperature sensor which measures the temperature in Kelvin, where "03 00" is one Temperature measurement in Kelvin, depending on the Physical Unit requirement this Temperature in Kelvin might have to be recalculated.
+2. For the Bytesequence "01 03 03 00", the first two Bytes tell us that it's a message from the temperature sensor which measures the temperature in Kelvin, where "03 00" is one Temperature measurement in Kelvin, depending on the Physical Unit requirement this Temperature in Kelvin may have to be recalculated.
 3. The four Bytes "00 02 87 65" represents a message from Air-pressure Sensor.
 The first two Bytes tell us that it's a message from the Air-pressure Sensor, and "87 65" is the Air-pressure in an internal format and could have to be recalculated.
 4. For the Bytes "01 02 00 00 87 65", it is similar to example 3, but the measurement is given in 4 Bytes.
 The first Byte is adjusted so the receiver knows that the Payload should be read differently.
 5. The Bytesequence "00 03 12 23 23 24 25 25 23 21 20 19 18 17 16" where "00 03" represents for example the temperature message, 12 is the number of values and 23 to 16 are the 12 individual values measured in degrees Celsius.